 According to the Bureau of Justice Statistics, during a 12-month period approximately 14 out of every 1,000 individuals age 18 and older are victims of stalking.
 Half of all stalking victims experience one or more unwanted contacts a week and 11% off all stalking victims state that they have been stalked for at least 5 years.
 About 3 out of 4 stalking victims know their perpetrators in some way.

 Stalking is a gender neutral crime, with both male and female perpetrators and victims.
-However, most stalkers are men.
-Best statistics indicate that 75-80 percent (75-80%) of all stalking cases involve men stalking women.
-Most tend to fall into the young to middle-aged categories.
-Most have above-average intelligence.
+However, men commit most stalking with 4 out of 5 stalking victims being women.
 Stalkers come from every walk of life and every socio-economic background.
 Virtually anyone can be a stalker, just as anyone can be a stalking survivor.

 Common behaviors and tactics used by stalkers include, but are not limited to:

 - Following, spying, or appearing within one’s sight.

 - Approaching or confronting someone in a public place or on private property.

 - Appearing at one’s workplace, home, or school.